abrudz/QuadRS/README.md

 See [the documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) under **transformation pattern** for details about transformation patterns.

-If the last line of Code includes the character `⍵` (U+2375; APL Functional Symbol Omega) then that line is instead a transformation function body and will be wrapped in curly braces.
-All preceding Code lines are then search patterns.
+If the last line of Code includes the character `⍵` (U+2375; APL Functional Symbol Omega), all preceding Code lines are search patterns and the last line is a transformation in the form of a [Dyalog APL dfn](http://help.dyalog.com/16.0/Content/Language/Defined%20Functions%20and%20Operators/DynamicFunctions/Dynamic%20Functions%20and%20Operators.htm).
+The function body will be wrapped in curly braces and multiple statements must be separated by diamonds (`⋄`) rather than newlines, as the function must stay on one line.
 References to members of the transformation function's argument (a namespace) can optionally be shortened as follows:

  - `⍵B` is shorthand for `⍵.Block`
  - `⍵b` is shorthand for `⍵.BlockNum`